johnwesleyquintero/scalesmart/docs/academy/academy_curriculum_enhancement_plan.md

-# Amazon Seller Academy Curriculum Enhancement Plan: Advanced PPC Strategies
+# ScaleSmart Academy Curriculum Enhancement Plan: Advanced PPC Strategies

 ## Overview

 The SWOT analysis and recommendations for improving the academy can be found in [academy_swot_analysis_and_recommendations.md](academy_swot_analysis_and_recommendations.md).

-This plan outlines the proposed enhancements to the Amazon Seller Academy curriculum, focusing on advanced Pay-Per-Click (PPC) strategies.
+This plan outlines the proposed enhancements to the ScaleSmart Academy curriculum, focusing on advanced Pay-Per-Click (PPC) strategies.
 The goal is to provide experienced Amazon sellers with the knowledge and skills they need to optimize their PPC campaigns, maximize profitability, and scale their businesses.

 ## Existing Courses